Hurricane Debby to bring heavy rains and catastrophic flooding to Florida, Georgia and S. Carolina

 “There’s some really amazing rainfall totals being forecast and amazing in a bad way,” Michael Brennan, director of the hurricane center, said at a briefing.
 “That would be record-breaking rainfall associated with a tropical cyclone for both the states of Georgia and South Carolina if we got up to the 30-inch level.”

-Flooding impacts could last through Friday and are expected to be especially severe in low-lying areas near the coast, including Savannah, Georgia; Hilton Head, South Carolina; and Charleston, South Carolina.
+Flooding could last through Friday and is expected to be especially severe in low-lying areas near the coast, including Savannah, Georgia; Hilton Head, South Carolina; and Charleston, South Carolina.
 North Carolina officials were monitoring the storm’s progress.

 Officials in Savannah said the area could see a month’s worth of rain in four days if the system stalls over the region.

-Note: This story has been updated to correct that the Big Bend area is north of Tampa, not south of Tampa.